Dress Your Best: what’s My Body Type and How to Dress For It

 - The Pear Shape: Grounding the Lower Half

-- Mastering the Rectangle: Creating Curves
+- Rectangle: Creating Curves

 - The Inverted Triangle: Balancing the Shoulders